 Barclay’s antics are mirrored in more sympathetic terms when Geordi LaForge simulates the Enterprise’s key designer Leah Brahms to help him solve an engineering crisis, only to fall in love with “her” – and then, later in the series, meet the real Leah Brahms, who is utterly disgusted at the perceived violation.

-Writer-producer Ronald D. Moore argues “that in a free society of responsible citizens, there should be little or no limit on what an adult can do in a holodeck.
+Writer-producer Ronald D. Moore argues, in Star Trek Encyclopedia, “that in a free society of responsible citizens, there should be little or no limit on what an adult can do in a Holodeck.
 Even if others might find certain activities objectionable, what one does in one's private space is no one's business; certainly not the government's.”

-But as the proliferation of holo-novels like Dixon Hill and the Doctor’s own Photons Be Free (which lampoons his own crewmates with only slightly modified hairstyles as a “disguise”) demonstrates, the holodeck is more than private recreation: it is a publicly distributed art form.
-The Doctor’s crewmates themselves wonder anxiously what the world will think when they see these unkind caricatures (in retaliation, Paris makes the Doctor watch a program depicting him in turn as a leering creep).
+But as the proliferation of holo-novels like Dixon Hill and The Doctor’s own Photons Be Free (which lampoons his own crewmates with only slightly modified hairstyles as a “disguise”) demonstrates, the Holodeck is more than private recreation.
+Instead, it is a publicly-distributed art form.
+The Doctor’s crewmates themselves wonder anxiously what the world will think when they see these unkind caricatures (in retaliation, Paris makes The Doctor watch a program depicting him in turn as a leering creep).

-As the crews so often learned, then, diversions like the holodeck are not so closed as box as everyone would hope, and as data collection resources like Facebook and Instagram (and shadier upload apps of even more uncertain allegiance) multiply, we will quickly have to decide: when are our faces not our own?
+As the crews so often learned, then, diversions like the Holodeck are not so closed a box as everyone would hope, and as data collection resources like Facebook and Instagram (and shadier upload apps of even more uncertain allegiance) multiply, we will quickly have to decide when are our faces not our own?